Education for Sustainability-Philly Teacher Leaders

 Co-Principal Investigators: Paul Morgan, West Chester University and Margaret Stephens, Community College of Philadelphia

 Education for Sustainability – Philly Teacher Leadership Program.

-Participants will identify ways to connect issues of environmental sustainability and Education for Sustainability core concepts with the School District of Philadelphia’s Scope and Sequence for their discipline.
-They will produce place-based EfS themed lessons, pilot test instructional materials in their classrooms and then engage in an assessment and revision process to refine the lessons.
+Participants identified ways to connect issues of sustainability and Education for Sustainability core concepts as defined by the Cloud Institute with the School District of Philadelphia’s Scope and Sequence for their discipline.
+They produced place-based EfS themed lessons, pilot tested instructional materials in their classrooms and then engaged in an assessment and revision process to refine their lessons.